lucasjellema/docker-oracle-jet-run-live-reload/README.md

 Note: at this point there is no mechanism to influence the package.json of the Node application.

 ## URL Rewriting
 Because of URL rewriting (or failure thereof), the request URL may be prefixed with path segment(s) that are not expected.
-The container caters for this through the environment variable URL_PREFIX; if this variable is set, its value is 'substracted' from the request URL in order to determine the required action.
+The container caters for this through the environment variables RELOADER_URL_PREFIX and JET_APP_URL_PREFIX; if thes variable are set, their value is 'substracted' from the request URL in order to determine the required action.

 ## JET WebComponents